xem/SPA/README.md

 - Components are displayed using templates.
 - Templates are regular HTML files, except they can use "mustaches" to perform tests, loops, translations, access the component's data, execute JS code, etc.
+- Templates can be redrawn after changing their component's state or data

 (see more)